csecareanu/linux/networking/wireshark.md

    [Time since first frame in this TCP stream: 0.191943000 seconds]\
    [Time since previous frame in this TCP stream: 0.000023000 seconds] -> Time dela from previous frame in this TCP stream (tcp.time_delta)
 ```

+## Show Statistics <a name="show_statistics"/>
+*  To better understand how sequence and acknowledgement numbers are used throughout the duration of a TCP session, we can utilize Wireshark's built-in flow graphing ability.
+Navigate to **Statistics > Flow Graph...**, select **TCP flow** and click **OK**.
+Wireshark automatically builds a graphical summary of the TCP flow.